The Tragic Truth About The Kansas City Chiefs Football Team

 The original team owner died in 2006

-Because of oil baron progeny Lamar Hunt, Kansas City would likely have never enjoyed housing an NFL franchise.
-Failing to land a team of his own with the league, Hunt and a few other tycoons got together to start the rival American Football League, which began regular season play in 1960.
+Kansas City would likely have never enjoyed housing an NFL franchise if not for oil baron progeny Lamar Hunt.
+Failing to land a team of his own with the league, Hunt and a few other tycoons got together to start the rival American Football League, which began regular-season play in 1960.
 He also had a franchise of his own in the league, the Dallas Texans, which moved to Kansas City and was renamed as the Chiefs in 1963.
 The Chiefs were among the stronger franchises when the AFL and the NFL merged in 1966.
 Kansas City was the first AFC team to play in the merger final (before it was called The Super Bowl) in January of 1967, losing to the NFL's Green Bay Packers.

 A murder helped push the NFL to tackle domestic violence

-One tragedy that affected the Kansas City Chiefs didn't involve anyone with the team, but an employee at the franchise's home base at Arrowhead Stadium.
-And it was one of many deadly altercations that pressured the NFL to combat the increasing level of domestic violence plaguing the league's public image.
-In September of 2012, Luis Roberson Rodriguez, who worked at the Chiefs venue, drove all the way to Tampa, Florida, where ex-girlfriend Jamie Kimble resided.
-After fatally shooting 31-year-old Jamie, who recently left Rodriguez due to an abusive relationship, Rodriguez turned the gun on himself.
+One tragedy that affected the Kansas City Chiefs didn't involve anyone with the team, but an employee at the franchise's home base at Arrowhead Stadium — and it was one of many deadly altercations that pressured the NFL to combat the increasing level of domestic violence plaguing the league's public image.
+In September of 2012, Luis Roberson Rodriguez, who worked at the Chiefs venue, drove to Tampa, Florida, where ex-girlfriend Jamie Kimble resided, according to USA Today.
+After fatally shooting 31-year-old Jamie, who had recently left Rodriguez due to an abusive relationship, Rodriguez turned the gun on himself.
 He was 39.

 To heighten the awareness of domestic violence, her parents started the Jamie Kimble Foundation for Courage the following year.
 "If I'm feeling sorry for myself, I always go back and think of Jamie," said her mother, Jan Kimble to Charlotte Magazine.
 She would want us to help others and prevent this from happening to anyone else."
 They also volunteered their services to the NFL to address the issue.
 "My wife and I stand ready to assist the NFL and its teams to tackle domestic violence," said husband Ron Kimble to USA Today.
 "We can talk first hand to the issue of domestic violence in our family and in the NFL."